 Rajsamand Mahila Manch (RMM)

 In Rajsamand, being tribal and due to high rate of illiteracy amongst women folks, the status of women is pathetic.
 The women in general are exploited, oppressed and marginalized.
-The majority of population is poor with lack of education & healthcare, high rates of child marriage (3rd highest amongst district), higher rates of violence against women in the family and in community as Dayan Pratha based on superstitions and social evil customs etc. The education status of girls is also not satisfactory though better than what it was and they are occupied with goat grazing and other household chores.
+The majority of population is poor with lack of education & healthcare, high rates of child marriage (3rd highest amongst district), higher rates of violence against women in the family and in community e.g. Dayan Pratha based on superstitions and social evil customs etc. The education status of girls is also not satisfactory though continuously improving.
+In many cases they are occupied with goat grazing and other household chores.

-Rajsamand Mahila Manch (RMM) popularly also known as MAHILA MANCH or Rajsamand Women’s Forum came in to existence in Rajsamand district on 14th May, 1998.
+Rajsamand Mahila Manch (RMM) popularly also known as MAHILA MANCH or Rajsamand Women’s Forum came into existence in Rajsamand district on 14th May, 1998.
 RMM being a people organization is an independent SANGHTHAN (federation) of poor, harassed, deprived, oppressed and destitute women which was initially started from one block of Rajsamand district with the support of Astha Sansthan.
 Prior to this, no any supportive civil society or organisation was working for the upliftment of the women in this region.
 RMM provides opportunity for empowerment of women suffering from existing social and dogmatic traditions in the society.
 The strategy of RMM has been women centered i.e. strengthening of women by collectivization as well as building women’s institutions at the village level to take up village level development issues over the last two decades.
-It has supported diverse groups of women- respective of caste, creed and religion in their struggles against community violence, domestic violence and builds trust among single women dealing with prejudice and exclusion in their daily lives.
+It has supported diverse groups of women- irrespective of caste, creed and religion in their struggles against community violence, domestic violence and builds trust among single women dealing with prejudice and exclusion in their daily lives.
 This involves enabling women especially those from socially and economical marginalized group to address and deal with problems they face of isolation, lack of self confidence and oppressive social customs.
 Rajsamand Jan Vikas Sansthan (RJVS) was created to extend the RMM work profile and organize funding for RMM activities.